chaconnewu/awesome-augmented/awesomes/awesome-selfhosted.md

   <a href="https://camlistore.org/">
    Camlistore
   </a>
   - Camlistore is a set of open source formats, protocols, and software for modeling, storing, searching, sharing and synchronizing data in the post-PC era.
-Data may be files or objects, tweets or 5TB videos, and you can access it via a phone, browser or FUSE filesystem. (
+Data may be files, objects, tweets, or 5TB videos. (
   <a href="https://github.com/camlistore/camlistore">
    Source Code
   </a>